Particular/docs.particular.net/nservicebus/upgrades/host-4to5.md

 ## Roles are obsolete

-In Versions 5 and above roles are obsoleted and should not be used.
-The functionality of `AsA_Server`, and `AsA_Publisher` have been made the defaults in core and can be safely removed.
+In NServiceBus.Host version 5 and above, roles are obsolete and should not be used.
+The functionality of `AsA_Server`, and `AsA_Publisher` is now the default in core and can be safely removed.
 Read the [Host guidance on alternatives for using roles](/nservicebus/hosting/nservicebus-host/?version=host_5#roles-built-in-configurations).